BraveLittleRoaster/Specter/README.md

 options:
   -h, --help            show this help message and exit --output-dir OUT_DIR  Output pcaps and access log to this directory.
+Use the full/absolute path.
   --capture-name CAP_NAME
                         Naming scheme for captures.